Dorian

 8th February 1921 the Death of Peter Kropotkin

-Today we venerate a truly great humanitarian of rarely paralleled morality and integrity, Pyotr Alexeyevich Kropotkin.
-Born into extraordinary wealth and nobility (a Russian prince, no less), Kropotkin surrendered his birthright and all that came with it for the life … Continue reading
+Today we salute one of the turn-of-the-century’s great revolutionary heroes, Peter Alexeyevich Kropotkin.
+Born into extraordinary wealth and nobility – a Russian prince, no less – Kropotkin surrendered his birthright and all that came with it for the life of … Continue reading

 Posted in Anarchists, Heroes | 3 Comments